 Aboriginal and Torres Strait Islander Hospital Liaison Officers

-Our liaison officers assist in breaking down perceived barriers of communication.
-This helps Aboriginal and Torres Strait Islander patients and their families have a better understanding of their hospitalisation and treatment.
+Our Aboriginal and Torres Strait Islander Hospital Liaison Officers assist in breaking down perceived barriers of communication.
+This helps Aboriginal and Torres Strait Islander patients, and their families have a better understanding of their hospitalisation and treatment.

 They can:

-• provide emotional, practical and cultural support
+- provide emotional, practical and cultural support to patients and their families

-• liaise between patients and hospital staff
+- advocate for patients and liaise with hospital staff

-• refer patients to other Aboriginal and Torres Strait Islander support services, including social workers and the Patient Travel Subsidy Scheme (PTSS)
+- refer patients to other Sunshine Coast Health support services, including social workers and the Patient Travel Subsidy Scheme (PTSS)

-• provide culturally appropriate information to hospital staff
+- provide culturally appropriate information to hospital staff.

 You can contact them on the following phone numbers, during the hours shown.
 If you're unable to call for any reason, please ask a hospital staff member who can contact the team on your behalf.